 Not only was I fighting my own battles in my mind, “If only they could feel the pain I was in for one minute” and “if only that doctor did X instead of Y, I wouldn’t be a useless barnacle,” thanks to ME/CFS Twitter, I was now also having imagined confrontations of what I’d say to certain people who promoted unhelpful treatment to the general public.

-This consumed a lot of my headspace, perhaps hundreds of hours.
-And what I’d eventually learn is that it was keeping my systems in fight-or-flight mode.
+Imagined confrontations consumed a lot of my headspace, perhaps 100s of hours.
+I’d later learn this kept my body in sympathetic “fight or flight” mode.

 Lorie’s message planted a seed, and it really hit home when this all led to a health blip.